 So, where do you start?
 While it is good to initially review your printers and devices, they are just one aspect of your print operations.
 Business owners and managers need to take a holistic approach to document and business data security.

 To do this, you need to look at the entire end-to-end document process.
-This includes all your print devices, networks and systems, policies, document workflows from creation to actual delivery, plus storage of both print and digital documents.
+This includes all your print devices, networks and systems, policies, document workflows from creation to actual delivery, plus storage of both print and digital files

 It might also be worth reviewing current staff involvement and your company culture, plus your overall business goals.